essdot/js-lessons/doc/functions.md

 var inner = outerFunc()

 // logs 6
-innerFunc()
+inner()

 // logs 7
-innerFunc()
+inner()
 ```

 In the above example, `innerFunc` can see `x` and alter it, but outside code cannot.

 When a function is declared inside another function, the inner function is said to "close over" the scope of the outer function.
-This means that any variables in the outer scope, which are not re-declared in the inner scope, are available.
+This means that any variables in the outer scope, which are not re-declared in the inner scope, are available while the inner function runs.

 However, any variable with a name that matches the name of a variable in the outer scope, will "shadow" the outer variable.
 The outer variable will not be available in the inner function.